hgreatrex/Main_Screening_Code/README.md

+Note - this is the working CLEAN version of this code, to be used for all ongoing/future projects.
+We also have a legacy version of the code at [link] which shows exactly what we did for the flood screening paper

 ## Code & Datasets for a Large-n systematic mapping of flash flood literature

 We reviewed abstracts of peer-reviewed work published between January 2000 and July 2020 in scientific journals, technical conferences and multi-author books.
 A total of 3748 abstracts from Web of Science Core collection were screened for relevance.